Assistive-Exoskeleton/ROS_notes/Robot_description/URDF.md

 ```

 ## Link
+Links represent the skeleton of the robot.
 The link element describes a **rigid body** with an inertia, visual features and collision properties.

 Attributes:
 - `name`: the name of the link (required)